 - BCAAA must be installed on a Windows domain controller, or a member server that is a part of a domain, or a workstation that is a part of a domain.
 If BCAAA is not installed on a domain controller, the member server or workstation must be able to find resources, such as domain controllers, on the network.
 BCAAA will not work properly for IWA authentication if it is not installed into a domain environment.
 Please see the BCAAA release notes for full details.

 - Transparent vs. Explicit proxy deployment: Make sure you know how the proxy will be deployed.
-See GL8 or GL7 to understand what explicit and transparent mean.
 The deployment is important to know so that when you are selecting authentication modes you select the proper one.

 The installation will consist of three main parts.
 They are as follows: